 If you are interested in the current Recommended Dietary Allowances (RDA) for any particular vitamin or mineral, please refer to the governments Dietary Reference Intake (DRI) which is the updated version of the familiar RDA.

-However, for the purposes of Online Holistic Health, it is my belief that the current standards are far to low and do not take in account nutrient deficiencies due to:
+However, for the purposes of Online Holistic Health, it is my belief that the current standards are far to low and do not take into account nutrient deficiencies due to:

 - Irradiation of foods